Bible Meaning: A sanctuary, abrupt

 Strong's Concordance #H2768

 Mount Hermon, at a height of 9,232 feet (2,814 meters), is the highest point in modern Syria.
 Considered a buffer zone between Syria and Israeli-occupied territory, it is the home to the highest permanently manned United Nations post in the world.

 In the Old Testament, Mount Hermon was also called Sirion by the Sidonians (Phoenicians).
-In the KJV Bible, the Amorite name Shenir or Senir (Strong's #H8149) is used for Hermon.
+In the KJV Bible, the Amorite named it Shenir or Senir (Strong's #H8149).
 These two words, found in Deuteronomy 3:9, 1Chronicles 5:23, Song of Solomon 4:8 and Ezekiel 27:5 both mean "to be pointed, peak or snow mountain."

 A questionable event

 The spurious book of Enoch, purported to be the writings of Noah's great-grandfather, was likely written from 300 to 100 B.C.
 It contains a passage stating two hundred angels agreed to a pact where they would marry beautiful women and produce children.
 Their mutual agreement, bound by a curse, was stated to take place on Mount Hermon (Enoch 6:1 - 6).